oat-sa/taohub-articles/forge/installation-and-upgrading/installubuntuapachemysql.md

 \> If you want to install a lower version of PHP and you already have a higher version installed on your system, then you can do it on two ways.
 The first is removing the higher version, the second is installing the other version straightaway so you will have the two version installed together.
 If you want the last option, skip the following block and start with adding a new PPA.

-\> To remove the old php packages installed, use the following commands:\
+\> To remove the old php packages installed, use the following commands:<br/>

 \> <pre>\
  \# replace PACKAGE with the proper names of the PHP packages installed, like “php5-cli php5-curl” etc.<br/>